Thunderbird to Outlook Transfer – User’s Manual

 All our products are designed to automatically detect the location of the source data files of corresponding programs.
 However, this is not always possible.
-If Thunderbird to Outlook Transfer utility fails to detect the path to *.msf data files automatically, this may be a sign of conflicting profiles, identities, a registry corruption issue or another minor issue rendering path auto-detection impossible.
+If Thunderbird to Outlook Transfer utility fails to detect the path to *.msf data files and mailing list automatically, this may be a sign of conflicting profiles, identities, a registry corruption issue or another minor issue rendering path auto-detection impossible.
 It will also happen in situations when you have multiple Identities or Thunderbird data files are copied from another system – that is, when Thunderbird has never been installed on the user’s system.

 In case the program fails to locate your *.msf emails automatically, click the “…” (Browse) button to open the standard Windows folder selection dialog and select the source folder manually.
 By default, Thunderbird stores emails in a profile folder located here:

 Where %USERPROFILE% is your username, and XXXXXXXX is a sequence of arbitrary characters.

 Please note that the “Application Data” folder is hidden by default and will not be visible in the dialog.